boutproject/xBOUT/README.md

 [issue](https://github.com/TomNicholas/xBOUT/issues/3))
 - [ ] Real-space coordinates
 - [ ] Variable names and units (following CF conventions)
+- [ ] Unit-aware arrays
 - [ ] Variable normalisations

 Things which might require a fair amount of effort by another developer but could be very powerful:

-- [ ] Using real-space coordinates to create tokamak-shaped plots
+- [x] Using real-space coordinates to create tokamak-shaped plots
 - [ ] Support for staggered grids using xgcm
 - [ ] Support for encoding topology using xgcm
 - [ ] API for applying BoutCore operations (hopefully using `xr.apply_ufunc`)